The Tale of How Ivan Ivanovich Quarreled with Ivan Nikiforovich: Plot summary

 Eventually, the police chief has a party that Ivan Ivanovich is attending, but his old friend does not, because neither will go anywhere where the other is present.
 The party guest Anton Prokofievich goes to Ivan Nikiforovich's house to convince him to come, unknown to Ivan Ivanovich.
 Anton Prokofievich successfully convinces Ivan Nikiforovich to come, but then both Ivans notice each other sitting across the table and the party grows silent.
 However, they continue eating with nothing occurring.
 At the end of dinner, both try to leave without the other noticing, but some of the party members push them towards each other so they make up.
 They begin to, but Ivan Nikiforovich mentions the word "gander" again, and Ivan Ivanovich storms out of the house.

 The narrator returns to Mirgorod many years later and sees the two Ivans again, completely worn out.
 Each is convinced that their case will be concluded in his favour the following day, and the narrator shakes his head in pity and leaves, stating, "It is a depressing world, gentlemen!"

 Adaptations

-The 2002 BBC Radio 4 adaptation with Griff Rhys Jones ends with the two Ivans agreeing to fight a duel.
+In March 2002, the BBC Radio 4 comedy series Three Ivans, Two Aunts and an Overcoat adapted the story under the title "The Two Ivans", starring Griff Rhys Jones and Stephen Moore.
+The adaptation ends with the two Ivans agreeing to fight a duel.
 Ivan Ivanovich, as the challenged party, has the choice of weapons, so he chooses the Turkish rifle, but the duel degenerates into a struggle for the rifle.
 It goes off in the struggle, having been overloaded with gunpowder, and the two Ivans are killed.
 They both go to Heaven, but upon seeing Ivan Ivanovich's outspread wings, Ivan Nikiforovich again calls him a goose, which sets off the squabble all over again.

 The story was adapted into a Marathi movie entitled Katha Don Ganpatravanchi in 1996.
 The movie was directed by Arun Khopkar and written by Satish Alekar and stars Dilip Prabhawalkar and Mohan Agashe.